Generalize Symbolic Knowledge With Neural Rule Engine: Introduction

 \section{Introduction}

-Human cognition successfully integrates the connectionist and symbolic paradigms of Artificial Intelligence (AI).
-Yet the modelling of cognition develops separately in neural computation and symbolic logic areas \cite{garcez2012neural}.
+Human cognition successfully integrates the connectionist and symbolic paradigms.
+Yet the modelling of cognition develops separately in neural computation and symbolic logic areas \citep{garcez2012neural}.
 Neural networks are well known for their inductive learning and generalization capabilities on large amounts of data, while symbolic logic rules are mostly constructed with expert knowledge, which yields high precision and good interpretabilities.

-\cite{minsky1991logical} states that both symbolic and connectionist have virtues and deficiencies, and we need integrated systems that can exploit the advantages of both.
-Recently, there is a movement towards a fruitful combination of these two streams. \cite{hu2016harnessing} present a teacher-student framework encapsulating the logical structured knowledge into a neural network, which forces NN to emulate the predictions of a rule-regularized teacher. \cite{lu2017object} propose Object-oriented Neural Programming (OONP), a framework that incorporates the symbolic structures and neural models for semantic parsing. \cite{luo2018marrying} integrate regular expressions into neural networks at the input level, the network module level and the output level.
-The combination significantly enhances the performance of neural models when a small number of training examples are available.
+\cite{minsky1991logical} states that both symbolism and connectionist have virtues and deficiencies, and we need integrated systems that can exploit the advantages of both.
+Recently, there is a movement towards a fruitful combination of these two streams, e.g. integrating symbolic knowledge into neural networks \citep{hu2016harnessing,lu2017object,luo2018marrying}.
 As pre-defined symbolic knowledge can greatly improve the learning effectiveness of neural models, it raises the question that can neural networks help to improve the generalization abilities of rules?

 Nowadays, symbolic knowledge is still widely used in few data scenarios or combined with statistical models.
 However, logic rules built with symbolic knowledge have poor generalization abilities and thus relatively low recalls.
 For human it is very natural to learn a piece of knowledge at first, and then use a couple of cases to generalize the knowledge.
 Inspired by this learning strategy, we propose a neural rule engine (NRE), in which rules can acquire higher flexibility and generalization ability with the help of neural networks, while they can still maintain the advantages of high precision and interpretabilities.